mjverrochi/Ames-Housing-Price-Prediction-LinearRegression/README.md

 I would like to look at newer data as this data set is through 2010 only.
 I would like to see what features drive 2-family/duplex sale price.
 Is there more data on 2-family/duplex out there?
 Seems to be a low total for a college town.

+Conclusions and Recomendations

+It turns out that building type has less of an impact on sale price prediction than originally thought.
+Features have similar impact on predictions, regardless of building type.
+Do we have all data for multi-family homes?
+Seems low for college town.
+Newer data could increase precision (dataset used is 1872-2010).